 Every neodymium magnet has a pull force, which tells you exactly how strong that magnet is.
 Measured in pounds or kilograms, the pull force is the force required to pull that magnet straight free from a 1/8 inch (3.175 mm) thick steel plate.
-This means that the pull force also tells you the limit on the holding power of the magnet.
+The pull force also tells you the limit on the holding power of the magnet.

 Generally, any magnet with a pull force above seven pounds (3.175 kg) can pinch your fingers.
 Stronger magnets can be even more dangerous and should only be handled by experienced individuals.